oracle/cloudtestdrive/AppDev/helidon-k8s/UsingYourOwnTenancy/GetYourATPDatabaseWalletFile.md

 The Wallet file will have been downloaded to $HOME/Downloads, we want to place it in the right location for the labs and with the right name.
 It is **very** important that you follow the instructions below to ensure you are in the right directory as otherwise you may delete the lab files !

-- Delete any existing waller information
+- Delete any existing wallet information
   - `rm -rf $HOME/workspace/helidon-labs-stockmanager/Wallet_ATP`

 - Create a new wallet directory